Greg-T8/Notebook/topics/concepts/unit_testing.md

 3. Fast feedback
 4. Maintainability

-### Protection against Regression
+### Protection against regression

+A regression (i.e. a software bug) refers to a situation where a previously functioning feature  stops working after changes.
 With regard to protection against regression, here are a few points to keep in mind:

-- A regression (i.e. a software bug) refers to a situation where a previously functioning feature  stops working after changes.
+`To maximize the metric of protection against regression, the test needs to aim at exercising as much code as possible.`

-- Generally, the larger the amount of code that gets executed, the higher the chance that the test will reveal a regression.
+- The larger the amount of code that gets executed, the higher the chance that the test will reveal a regression.
 - The complexity and domain significance is also important.
 Code that represents complex business logic is more important than boilerplate code.
 - It's rarely worthwhile to test trivial code.
 Trivial code does not contain a substantial amount of business logic and won't provide much chance of finding a regression error.

 ### Resistance to refactoring

+`To maximize the metric of resistance to refactoring, aim at the end result instead of implementation details.`

 Refactoring means changing existing code without modifying its observable behavior.
 The intention of refactoring is usually to increase readability and reduce complexity.
 Resistance to refactoring is the degree to which a test can sustain a refactoring of the underlying application code without turning red (failing).